CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 Let's take a look at an example.
 We are going to walk through how to render a `<div>` with the text "Hello World" within it.

-First, lets recap how we could do this using "vanilla" JS ([interactive version](https://jsbin.com/zexiyulavu/edit?html,output)):
+How we could do this using "vanilla" JS? ([interactive version](https://jsbin.com/zexiyulavu/edit?html,output)):

 ```js
 let divNode = document.createElement("div");
 divNode.innerText = "Hello World";
 ```

-Now let's convert to using React ([interactive version](https://jsbin.com/jagugot/edit?html,output)):
+Now convert to using React ([interactive version](https://jsbin.com/jagugot/edit?html,output)):

 ```js
 const element = React.createElement("div", {